 Webmaster Tools / Search Console

 In Google Search Console (Google Webmaster Tools), you should add the https variant, and select a preferred domain.
 This can be both the www or non-www variant of your domain.
 You should add all variants of your domain:

 If you don’t know how to add a new property, follow these instructions from Google.

-Set one of the https domains as your preferred domain.
-This should match the one in the general settings of WordPress, the site url.
+The preferred domain should match the one in the general settings of WordPress, the site url.
 To set as your preferred domain, do the following: